is a 1983 arcade game released by Bally/Midway

 game screen features four bars.
 Patrons arrive periodically at the end of the bar opposite the player and demand drinks.
 The player must draw and serve drinks to the patrons as they slowly advance towards the player.
 If any customers reach the player's end of the bar, they grab the player-as-bartender and toss him out the far end of the bar, costing the player a life.
-You also die if you break a glass mug, by sending it down an empty bar with no patron to catch it.
+You also die if you break a glass mug, either by sending a full one down the bar with no patron to catch it or by failing to catch one of the empties being slid back to you.

 Originally intended to be sold only to bars, many of the cabinets were designed to look like bars, with a brass rail footrest and drink holders.
 The controller was designed to look like the tap handles on a real keg.
 Digitized belches were recorded, but never used.